tudelft-cda-lab/tudelft-cda-lab.github.io/contact.md

 ---

-If you're inquiring about open positions, send us an email at <XXX@XXX.xx>.
+If you're inquiring about open positions, send us an email at <s.e.verwer@tudelft.nl>.

 ##### Visting address: